wwwebconcepts/RecaptchaNet/README.md

-e# RecaptchaNet
-ReCaptchaNet Class provides simple Google Recaptcha implementation using either the robots or classic Recaptcha interface.
+VB.NET RecaptchaNet Class provides simple Google Recaptcha implementation using either the robots or classic Recaptcha interface.
 See Contact.vbhtml for usage.